aretajati/DA_Energy_Consumption/README.md

 ### Data Sources

-Sales Data: The primary dataset used for this analysis is the "Wemart_grocery_data.csv" file, containing detailed information about each sale made by the company.
+Energy Data: The primary dataset used for this analysis is the "Energy Consumptions Dataset.csv" file, containing detailed information about energy use in several buildings across The US.

 ### Tools